ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 #### How the Dynamic Filter Works

-A dynamic filter automatically turns an EQ band up or down for you, but only when specific frequencies get too loud or too quiet.
+A dynamic filter automatically turns the gain of a band up or down for you, but only when specific frequencies get too loud or too quiet.

 #### Core Dynamic Behavior